 If your chosen RV campground doesn’t have a sewer connection, you’ll survive without it.
 You don’t need sewer to stay warm.
 And keeping your graywater valve closed is recommended anways when cold temperatures are coming.
 That’s because if graywater liquids or solids get stuck in your RV sewer hose, the waste can freeze.
 The frozen “wastesicle” can clog your hose, and prevent you from dumping graywater and blackwater tank contents later.

-Should You Disconnect a Heated Water Hose for RVs?
+Should You Disconnect a Heated Water Hose?

 Despite all of your RV water hose precautions, you still might need to disconnect it from the water source.
 Or, you might have to.